Cadmium chloride: Preparation

 The anhydrous salt can also be prepared from anhydrous cadmium acetate using hydrogen chloride or acetyl chloride.

+Industrially, it is produced by the reaction of molten cadmium and chlorine gas at 600 °C.

+The monohydrate, hemipentahydrate, and tetrahydrate can be produced by evaporation of the solution of cadmium chloride at 35, 20, and 0 °C respectively.
+The hemipentahydrate and tetrahydrate release water in air.

 Uses

 Cadmium chloride is used for the preparation of cadmium sulfide, used as "cadmium yellow", a brilliant-yellow stable inorganic pigment.